aureumapes/srmp-public/README.md

 The user manual which includes information about compatability information, download and installation instructions and standard troubleshooting can be found [here](/manual.md).

+## How to setup your development enviroment
+- Clone the repository and open it in VS2022
+- Go to the project properties->Reference Paths
+- Add your Slime Rancher managed path to it (Example: C:\Program Files (x86)\Steam\steamapps\common\Slime Rancher\SlimeRancher_Data\Managed\)

+To build, select either the "Standalone" or "SRML" build option, depending on which modloader you got installed.

 ## Bug Status
 Note: Bug list compiled from last known bug list of version 1488